FOR STUDENTSReturn to student & alumni page

 - You must have a job.
 If you need a job, see the student

-- Make an appointment with the Cooperative Education Director (Karl Hutchings)
+- Or make an appointment with the Cooperative Education Director (Karl Hutchings)

 - If you qualify, you will be registered for the program and assigned to an advisor.